GabrielMalakias/GabrielMalakias.github.io/_posts/2021-11-15-software-evolves-an-experience-guided-by-results.md

 Wait, there is a way to solve that, the solution we found was using PGBouncer in transaction mode, so each query to the DB executes quite fast creating like a ConnectionPool for all the pods.

 Cool, all problems solved right?
-Temporarely, this solution scales until a certain point due to DB constraits, at some point the DB if for some reason any slow query is introduced or too many things are executed in parallel we notice the following behaviour.
+Temporarely, this solution scales until a certain point due to DB constraints, at some point the DB if for some reason any slow query is introduced or too many things are executed in parallel we notice the following behaviour.

 ![Client waiting - PGBouncer]({{ site.url }}/assets/images/pgbouncer_client_waiting.png)